 The 10-episode series will follow the new adventures of best friends Carrie Bradshaw (Sarah Jessica Parker), Miranda Hobbes (Cynthia Nixon) and Charlotte York (Kristin Davis) in their 50s.
 Actress Kim Cattrall will not return to reprise her role as Samantha Jones after a feud with Parker.
 In a 2017 interview with Piers Morgan, Cattrall advocated that her character be changed to a woman of color moving forward.

-“Another actress should play it–maybe they could make it an African American Samantha Jones or a Hispanic Samantha Jones,” she said at the time.
+“Another actress should play it–maybe they could make it an African American Samantha Jones or a Hispanic Samantha Jones,” they said at the time.

-Ramírez, who was born in Mazatlán, Mexico, won a Tony Award for Best Actress for her role in the 2005 Broadway musical Spamalot.
-She came out as nonbinary after her role as a bisexual character on Grey’s Anatomy.
-She also played a bisexual nonbinary character on Madam Secretary.
+Ramírez, who was born in Mazatlán, Mexico, won a Tony Award for Best Actress for their role in the 2005 Broadway musical Spamalot.
+They came out as nonbinary after their role as a bisexual character on Grey’s Anatomy.
+They also played a bisexual nonbinary character on Madam Secretary.